zbirenbaum/SealFaceRecognition/README.md

 ```
 .
 ├── SealFaceRecognition
-└── data
-    ├─── processed
-        ├─── train
-        ├─── probe
-    ├─── unprocessed
-        ├─── train
-            ├───Final_Training_Dataset
+ 		├───data
+    		├──processed
+    		├──unprocessed
+					 ├──Your_Dataset
-                ├── seal_1
+					 │		├── seal_1
+					 │ 		│   ├── photo1.png
+					 │ 		│   └── photo2.png
+					 │ 		├── seal_2
+					 │ 		│   ├── photo1.jpg
+					 │ 		│   └── photo2.jpg
+					 │ 		└── seal_3
 					 │ 				├── photo1.png
-                │   └── photo2.png
-                ├── seal_2
-                │   ├── photo1.jpg
-                │   └── photo2.jpg
-                └── seal_3
-                    ├── photo1.png
-                    ├── photo2.png
-                    └── photo3.jpg
-        ├─── probe
-            ├───probe_folder_test
-                ├── seal_1
-                │   ├── photo1.png
-                │   └── photo2.png
-                ├── seal_2
-                │   ├── photo1.jpg
-                │   └── photo2.jpg
-                └── seal_3
-                    ├── photo1.png
-                    ├── photo2.png
+					 │ 				├── photo2.png
-                    └── photo3.jpg
+				   │			  └── photo3.jpg
+					 ├──Your_Other_Dataset
 ```
 In the ./data folder, there should be a processed and an unprocessed folder.
-All initial data should be placed in the unprocessed folder, where training data should be in train and probe data should be in probe.
+All initial data should be placed in the unprocessed folder.
+From the SealFaceRecognition root directory run `python zprocess.py` which will create processed counterparts in 'data/processed' for each of the datasets contained in unprocessed.
+We have included our dataset as an example under 'final_dataset'.
+To run the model on this example, simply move final_dataset/Final_Data to data/unprocessed/
 We will show you how to upload your data to AWS in step 3 of setting up SEALNET

 ## Connect to AWS for new user